liamsennitt/applocker/README.md

 ### FileHashRule

-To create a file hash AppLocker rule to allow or deny files based upon their hash, one or more `applocker.conditions.FileHash` objects and a `applocker.conditions.FileHashCondition` condition must be created.
+To create a file hash AppLocker rule to allow or deny files based upon their hash, one or more `FileHash` objects and a `FileHashCondition` condition must be created.

-This condition can then be used to create a `applocker.rules.FileHashRule`.
+This condition can then be used to create a `FileHashRule`.

 ```python
 from applocker.conditions import FileHash, FileHashCondition